 The SPSC also organizes various events such as the Postgraduate Orientation, the Welcome Function, Science Postgraduate Showcase, the Annual Science Symposium, and Annual General Meeting (AGM).
-The symposium provides an atmosphere where science postgraduates students' studying at Masters and PhD level showcase their work through oral and poster presentations – we also do this in collaboration with other universities, e.g. Stellenbosch University.
+The symposium provides an atmosphere where science postgraduates students' studying at Masters and PhD level showcase their work through oral and poster presentations.
+We also do this in collaboration with other universities, e.g. Stellenbosch University.
 The AGM is where a new council is elected annually by fellow postgraduate students in the Science Faculty for the following academic year.

 In summary, we are a community and always strive to create opportunities for science postgraduate students to interact through academic and social events.
-Our mission, as the SPSC, is to assist you in achieving your professional and academic goal by providing much needed support and organizing a variety of events & engagement throughout the year as mentioned earlier.
-Our events are usually advertised via Posters, VULA (MYUCT email) and departmental representatives.
-We are also active on social media (Twitter and Facebook).
-We encourage you to follow us on social media and to be on the lookout for emails with dates and times of our events for 2019.
+Our mission, as the SPSC, is to assist you in achieving your professional and academic goal by providing much-needed support and organizing a variety of events & engagement throughout the year as mentioned earlier.
+Our events are usually advertised via Posters, VULA (MYUCT email), and departmental representatives.
+We are also active on social media (links are below).
+We encourage you to follow us on social media and to be on the lookout for emails with dates and times of our events for 2020.

 We hope that you will also take the opportunity to make use of other resources that are offered outside the Faculty of Science; such as writing workshops organized by the Office for Postgraduate Studies, career advice through the Careers Service Office, funding opportunities through the Postgraduate Funding Office and Research Common Space provided by the University Library (this space is specially dedicated to postgraduate masters and PhD students).
-We also urge you to participate in various societies within your respective departments and the university at large, in order to ensure that your postgraduate journey is as meaningful and memorable as possible.
+We also urge you to participate in various societies within your respective departments and the university at large, to ensure that your postgraduate journey is as meaningful and memorable as possible.

-Should you have any queries, personal concerns and/or suggestions on how the council can enhance our visibility on campus do not hesitate to email us on email@example.com
+Should you have any queries, personal concerns and/or suggestions on how the council can enhance our visibility on campus do not hesitate to email us on email@example.com.